cosimo-pietrantonio/Hello-C/README.md

-# How does C program work
+# How does a C program work

 This is the first program written in C. Run this program requires to invoke the  gcc compiler which, in turn, will produce the **a.out** file.